 2. Be Natural.
 Maintaining a natural conversational tone really helps the audience or viewer.

 7. Practice.
-If your talent has never worked with a prompter before try to arrange some rehearsal time with the prompter before the shoot.
-That way talent and operator will have the time to get in synch.
-They can experiment with different font sizes and colors, and format the text for the reading style that suits them best.
+If you have never worked with a prompter before try to arrange some rehearsal time with the prompter before the shoot.
+That way you and operator will have the time to get in synch.
+You can experiment with different font sizes and colors, and format the text for the reading style that suits them best.

 9. Relax.
 Remember the prompter will make life easier not harder.
-It takes all the burden of memorization off your talent so they can concentrate on communicating your copy in the most effective way possible.
+It takes all the burden of memorization off you so you can concentrate on communicating your copy in the most effective way possible.

 10. In Summary...
-Encourage your talent be confident and take time to breathe.
+Be confident and take time to breathe.
 If they ad lib or go off script, the prompter will be there when they come back.
-If they stop, it will wait.
+If you stop, it will wait.
 Have fun. and remember that this is so much easier than trying to remember a whole script.
 Think of all the time you're saving, and enjoy it!